RILAB/rilab.github.io/markdown/people.md

 **Chris Fiscus**

-* Chris is part of a team inestigating the evidence of centromere drive from next-gen sequence data in maize.
+* Chris is part of a team investigating the evidence of centromere drive from next-gen sequence data in maize.

 **Tyler Kent**

-* Tyler is part of a team inestigating the evidence of centromere drive from next-gen sequence data in maize.
+* Tyler is part of a team investigating the evidence of centromere drive from next-gen sequence data in maize.

 **Ali Khavari**